top of page

 📋 Requirements

-To ensure a smooth inspection process, we require safe and unobstructed access to all key areas of the home.
-Limited access often leads to incomplete findings or the need for a return visit.
+Safe, unobstructed access to all areas of the home is required to complete the inspection.
+Limited access may result in incomplete findings or the need for a return visit.

-➡️ Note: When a return visit is requested to inspect areas that could not be accessed or systems that could not be tested during the initial inspection, an additional fee will apply.
+➡️ Note: If a return visit is requested to inspect areas or systems that were not accessible during the initial inspection, an additional fee will apply.

 🔌 Utilities

-• Ensure the water, electricity, and gas are turned on at the time of the inspection.
+Water, electricity, and gas must be turned on at the time of the inspection.

-• All shut-off valves and/or breakers should be in the “on” position, if safe to do so.
+All breakers and shut-off devices should be in the “on” position, if safe to do so.

 🛠️ Clear Access to Key Areas

-• Make attic access panels and crawlspace hatches fully accessible by removing storage, shelving, or personal belongings.
+Attic access panels and crawlspace hatches must be fully accessible.
+Please remove storage, shelving, or personal belongings as needed.

-• If attic access is located in a garage, please ensure no vehicles are parked beneath it.
+If attic access is located in a garage, no vehicles may be parked beneath the access opening.

-• Ensure the electrical panel, furnace, water heater, crawlspaces, and mechanical areas are unobstructed.
+Ensure the electrical panel, furnace, water heater, crawlspaces, and mechanical areas are accessible and unobstructed.

 👍 A Quick Note of Reassurance

 We do everything we can to make each inspection go smoothly.
-As guests in your home, we’re committed to leaving the property as we found it.
-Some of the measures we take include:
+As guests in your home, we’re committed to leaving the property as we found it, including:

 • Wearing clean interior shoes